Topological comparison theorems for Bredon motivic cohomology: Comparing motivic and topological Bredon cohomology over C

 It remains to consider the case $A = \Z/2^{i}$.
 By comparing the exact sequences arising from the short exact sequence $0\to \Z/2^{i-1}\to\Z/2^{i}\to \Z/2\to 0$ and induction, we are reduced to the case $A=\Z/2$.

 We now assume that $A=\Z/2$ (and continue suppressing the coefficients as needed).
-Using the periodicity from \aref{cor:period} we may replace $(a+p\sigma, b+q\sigma)$ by $(a+p, b+q)$ (and we write simply $(a,b)$ for this new integer bidegree).
-Consider the comparison of Milnor exact sequences
+Using the periodicity from \aref{cor:period} we may replace $(a+p\sigma, b+q\sigma)$ by $((a+2q) + (p-2q)\sigma, b+q)$ and we write $(m+i\sigma,b)$ for this new bidegree.
+The hypothesis on $(a+p\sigma, b+q\sigma)$ implies that $(m+i\sigma,b)$ satisfies the hypothesis of the previous lemma.
+The result now follows in this case from the previous lemma together with the comparison of Milnor exact sequences